japila-books/apache-spark-internals/docs/scheduler/Pool.md

 Unsupported spark.scheduler.mode: [schedulingMode]
 ```

-TIP: Read about the scheduling modes in link:spark-scheduler-SchedulingMode.adoc[SchedulingMode].
+TIP: Read about the scheduling modes in spark-scheduler-SchedulingMode.md[SchedulingMode].

 NOTE: `taskSetSchedulingAlgorithm` is used in <<getSortedTaskSetQueue, getSortedTaskSetQueue>>.

 === [[getSortedTaskSetQueue]] Getting TaskSetManagers Sorted -- `getSortedTaskSetQueue` Method

-NOTE: `getSortedTaskSetQueue` is part of the link:spark-scheduler-Schedulable.adoc#contract[Schedulable Contract].
+NOTE: `getSortedTaskSetQueue` is part of the spark-scheduler-Schedulable.md#contract[Schedulable Contract].

-`getSortedTaskSetQueue` sorts all the link:spark-scheduler-Schedulable.adoc[Schedulables] in link:spark-scheduler-Schedulable.adoc#contract[schedulableQueue] queue by a <<SchedulingAlgorithm, SchedulingAlgorithm>> (from the internal <<taskSetSchedulingAlgorithm, taskSetSchedulingAlgorithm>>).
+`getSortedTaskSetQueue` sorts all the spark-scheduler-Schedulable.md[Schedulables] in spark-scheduler-Schedulable.md#contract[schedulableQueue] queue by a <<SchedulingAlgorithm, SchedulingAlgorithm>> (from the internal <<taskSetSchedulingAlgorithm, taskSetSchedulingAlgorithm>>).

-NOTE: It is called when xref:scheduler:TaskSchedulerImpl.adoc#resourceOffers[`TaskSchedulerImpl` processes executor resource offers].
+NOTE: It is called when scheduler:TaskSchedulerImpl.md#resourceOffers[`TaskSchedulerImpl` processes executor resource offers].

 === [[schedulableNameToSchedulable]] Schedulables by Name -- `schedulableNameToSchedulable` Registry